A Convenient Representation Theory of Lorentzian Pseudo-Tensors: $\mathcal{P}$ and $\mathcal{T}$ in $\operatorname{O}(1,3)$: The Structure of O(1,3) The Structure of the Entire Lorentz Group

 The second reason for the naming, is the wonderful fact that tensor products of representations of $\operatorname{K}_4$, form the group $\operatorname{K}_4$ themselves!\footnote{The cause of this property is due to the fact finite Abelian groups are self dual, under Pontryagin duality, i.e. the character group of a finite Abelian group is (non-canonically) isomorphic to the group \cite{Pontry}. } If we have an object $A$ which transforms under $\rho_P$ and an object $C$ which transforms under $\rho_{PT}$, then the tensor $A \otimes C$ must transform under $\rho_T$, etc. Given the four representations and the defining relations of $\operatorname{K}_4$, we have precisely everything we need in order to understand not only the abstract group, but also the representation theory of our discrete reflection group.

-For convenience let us introduce a charge operator $K$ for the Klein group: when given an object, $K$ returns the representation of the Klein group the object transforms under, i.e. its charges under the discrete reflection group.
-In the following section we will consider larger representations of $\operatorname{K}_4$, which from the above know must take the form of direct sums of one dimensional representations.
+For convenience let us introduce a charge operator $K$ for the Klein group: when given an object, $K$ returns the representation of the Klein group the object transforms under, i.e. its `charges' or parities under the discrete reflection group.
+In the following section we will consider larger representations of $\operatorname{K}_4$; these must take the form of direct sums of one dimensional representations.
 From here on, we will refer to representations simply by their odd charges, i.e. their subscript $1, P, T, PT$, and the abstract operators (the things being represented) will be written $\mathcal{P}$ and $\mathcal{T}$.